 Numerous studies provide evidence that well-enforced and appropriately sized MPAs can produce conservation benefits within their borders (5–8).
 As these conservation benefits accrue inside MPAs, theory holds that MPAs can affect the waters beyond their borders through the spillover of adult and larval fish from the protected to the fished areas, as well as through displacement of fishing effort.
 Several studies have documented empirical evidence for the existence of adult or larval spillover affecting both abundance and fisheries (9–17), as well as alteration of fishing effort in reaction to (18–20) and in anticipation of (21) MPA placement.
 The potentially more important question, however, is not whether spillover occurs (it must to some degree in any realistic scenario), but what the net effects of spillover are and whether those effects are empirically detectable.
 From a fishery perspective, are spillover benefits sufficient to offset losses in fishing grounds and changes in responses of displaced fishers caused by an MPA?
 From a conservation perspective, how much does the buildup of fish inside an MPA increase biomass outside the protected area?
 Overall, what are the regional effects of MPAs?

 As stakeholders around the world increasingly seek to use MPAs in marine resource management portfolios, it is critical that we develop a better understanding of the magnitude and drivers of regional-scale MPA effects.
 This is particularly true in the context of a changing climate, in which “set it and forget it” management strategies are increasingly untenable; we need to be able to monitor the performance of MPAs in order to adapt them as dictated by a shifting environment.
-The MPAs within the Northern Channel Islands National Marine Sanctuary, California, USA (which we will refer to as the Channel Islands from now on) provides an ideal case study to address this need.
+The MPAs within the Channel Islands National Marine Sanctuary, California, USA (which we will refer to as the Channel Islands from now on) provides an ideal case study to address this need.
 A network of protected areas covering approximately 20% of the Islands’ waters was put in place in 2003 (22).
 This MPA network has subsequently been used as a model case study in protected area design around the world XX.

 We use data from the first 14 years of protection to provide what is to our knowledge the first empirical assessment of the regional effect of a large MPA network on a wide array of finfish species.
 In contrast to clear differences in biomass densities observed inside and outside of well protected MPAs both globally (5) and in the Channel Islands (26) we are unable to detect a clear regional effect from the Channel Islands MPAs.
 We build off of existing MPA theory to consider why this might be, and provide guidance for scientists and managers as to when and how we might expect to estimate the regional conservation effects of MPAs.